sandshadow/SynapseML/website/docs/reference/developer-readme.md

     pre-commit install
     ```
     - Now `pre-commit` should automatically run on every `git commit` operation to find AND fix linting issues.
+1. Install WinUtils (Prerequisite for developing on Windows)
+     Download [WinUtils executable](https://public-repo-1.hortonworks.com/hdp-win-alpha/winutils.exe) to a location such as C:\WinUtils\bin.
+Then, add the environment variable HADOOP_HOME, and set the value of the variable to C:\WinUtils

 > NOTE
 >